geoge23/wadaily/README.md

 ![Screenshot](https://i.ibb.co/Hdr30z9/wadaily-co.png)

 ### WADaily API
 Please be kind to the server bandwidth and abide by cache headers!
-A rate limit is implemented for requests over a reasonable amount, and you will recieve a HTTP code 429 if you hit endpoints repeatedly
+A rate limit is implemented for requests over a reasonable amount, and you will receive a HTTP code 429 if you hit endpoints repeatedly
 - https://wadaily.co/api/schedule
   - Returns JSON object holding the schedule day
 ```json